-If you’re not using Chrome, Firefox or Edge – or if the above methods didn’t work for you – don’t worry!
-It’s still easy.
+If you’re not using Chrome, Firefox or Edge – or if the above methods didn’t work for you – don’t worry, you can have an icon too.
 There are two stages, and you don’t even have to do the second one if you don’t want to.
 Here’s the first.

 Making a shortcut to Gmail using any other browser

-You can put a shortcut to any webpage on your desktop or quick launch bar, so Gmail, being just a webpage, is a doddle.
+You can put a shortcut to any webpage on your desktop or task bar, so Gmail, being just a webpage, is a doddle.
 This will work with any website at all, but we’re using Gmail as an example.